 Fish Plaki is forgiving and you can certainly change the quantities below.
 I saw one recipe from England that included potatoes, which sounds like a good idea too.

-2 pounds of firm-fleshed white fish such as striped bass, cod, halibut, or mackerel
+2 pounds of firm-fleshed white fish such as striped bass, cod, halibut,mackerel (or monkfish cut into medallions)

 1/2 cup olive oil

 1 small can whole tomatoes, preferably Italian-style, coarsely chopped

 1/2 cup white wine